ONLINE HELP

 Handling errors

-Caution: fListFile returns no error code.
+Caution: fListFile does not return an error code..
 To determine if this function has generated an error, use ErrorInfo with the errMessage constant.

 WINDEVJavaUser code (UMC)